 For your fullest enjoyment, and because parts of each story are continued in succeeding ones, please read the stories in order.

 1974 - December

-Of course, Janet was used to that, on her birthday.
+Of course, Janet was used to birthdays like that.
 As a child, the fact that her birthday was so close to Christmas had led to the inevitable combination of both holidays, meaning she got nothing until Christmas morning.
-True, she always got a cake on Christmas day, but she had always felt a little like she had been cheated.
+True, she always got a cake on her birthday, but she had always felt a little like she had been cheated.

-A lot of Janet's life seemed to have been short changed a bit.
+A lot of Janet's life seemed to have been short-changed a bit.
 Her first husband, Willard, had been a mean drunk, and had smacked her around when he was drinking.
 She'd taken it for a year, thinking she could change him.
 Then he'd broken two of her fingers when he bent them back, while screaming at her.
-That had been the last straw, as far as she was concerned, and she'd filed for divorce.
+That had been the last straw, and she'd filed for divorce.
 That he had left without comment didn't make her feel any better.